 New students and those applying for readmission are enrolled in the program selected on their "Application for Enrollment."
 It is highly recommended that students consult with their Faculty Advisor or Success Coach before requesting a change in Program of Study as changes may affect eligibility for financial aid and scholarships.
-Program of Study Change Requests received within the first three weeks of the semester are processed for the current term; otherwise the change is effective on the first day of the following term.
-In some instances, the student may be appointed a new Faculty Advisor.
+Program of Study Change Requests received within the first three weeks of the semester are processed for the current term; otherwise, the change is effective on the first day of the following term.
+In some instances, the student may be appointed a new Faculty Advisor based on their new Program of Study.

 Changing a program of study may have serious implications to continued financial aid eligibility.
-All financial aid recipients are required to obtain the approval of the Office of Student Financial Resources prior to completing a Program of Study Change transaction.
+All financial aid recipients are required to obtain approval from the Office of Student Financial Resources prior to completing a Program of Study Change transaction.